Stan Wayman/The LIFE Picture Collection/Getty Images These 50 Vintage Maternity Ward Photos Prove That Motherhood Is Timeless

 The look on jazz singer Cleo Laine's face as she cradles her newborn daughter in 1963 is a look new moms know all too well.
 It's like she's telling the camera, "Hey, look.
 I

 made this.
 I'm a bad*ss.
 I can handle anything."
 Crying baby or not, she looks ready to take on the world.
-Mirrorpix/Mirrorpix/Getty Images
+28 Exhaustion All Around Mirrorpix/Mirrorpix/Getty Images

 Back in 1969 when Karen Astley, wife of musician Pete Townshend of The Who, gave birth to the couple's daughter, this photo documented the sheer exhaustion of childbirth that even rockstars can't escape.
 Even though Townshend is the one yawning here, there is no denying that Astley has the eyes of one tired mama.